Australian student released from North Korea says he's 'very good'

 Warmbier died shortly after he was flown home to Ohio in a coma after being held by North Korea for 17 months.

-Reporting by Colin Packham, Tom Westbrook, James Pearson and Ben Blanchard; Writing by Jonathan Barrett; Editing by Clarence Fernandez and Robert Birsel
+Reporting by Colin Packham, Tom Westbrook in SYDNEY, James Pearson in HANOI, Ben Blanchard in BEIJING and Niklas Pollard in STOKHOLM; Writing by Jonathan Barrett; Editing by Clarence Fernandez and Robert Birsel